JG-0212/DA5402_MLOps_A8/README.md

   #in another terminal
+  mlflow run . -e sampler --experiment-name mlp     #samples an image from test_inputs/

+  #please skip the sampler endpoint, if inference is to be done on custom image
+  #convert the image from a 4 dimensional tensor into a 4-dimensional list and save in project/text_image.json
+  #Instead of taking it as a parameter we do this, to not break the workflow

-  mlflow run . -e sampler --experiment-name mlp     #samples an image from test_inputs/ mlflow run . -e poster --experiment-name mlp      #sends a POST request through CURL mlflow run . -e inferrer --experiment-name mlp    #decodes the prediction
+  mlflow run . -e poster --experiment-name mlp      #sends a POST request through CURL mlflow run . -e inferrer --experiment-name mlp    #decodes the prediction